Painting on Location

 I didn't have to add wax to make it slide, it just does it.
 Like an E ticket.

-It doesn't pick up the stroke before, like Venetian balsam.
+It doesn't pick up the stroke before, in the same way that Venetian balsam does.

-It starts setting in a couple of hours, like a heavy dose of drier, but it won't turn as brown.
-Cobalt drier is more browning then linseed oil.
+It starts setting in a couple of hours, like a heavy dose of drier.
+All linseed oil browns, it's the nature of the beast.
+Cobalt drier is many times more browning then linseed oil.

-It's not difficult to keep the good painting consistency as stand oil is.
+It's not as difficult to keep the good painting consistency as with stand oil.

 England; J.C.
 Ibettson, "An Accidence, or Gamut, of painting in Oil", 1803, page 15; under the heading of "Megilp"...
 "The very best pale is made by boiling the linseed oil in an earthen pan, at the bottom of which white lead is spread a quarter of an inch thick; do not stir it at all until it turns a brown ash colour, when it will have imbibed a sufficient quantity of lead to turn the mastic varnish and itself into a stiff jelly."

-In France, 1827, P. L. Bouvier wrote a book for beginning painters (Manual Des Jeune Artistes...") and included the following: Name: Macgilp, Maguilp, Magelp, Magilp; Materials: Linseed oil boiled on Litharge; strong mastic varnish; materials ratio: 1:1 or 2:1 http://www.jamescgroves.com/meguilp.htm
+In France, 1827, P. L. Bouvier wrote a book for beginning painters (Manual Des Jeune Artistes) and included the following: Name: Macgilp, Maguilp, Magelp, Magilp, Meguilp; Materials: Linseed oil boiled on Litharge; strong mastic varnish; materials ratio: 1:1 or 2:1.

 Clint (1855), Under the heading of Brown Megilp, this author writes: "Brown Megilp is composed of equal quantities of strong Drying Oil and strong Mastic Varnish, well shaken or stirred together.
 If a small quantity only be required, put a given number of drops of each on the palette, and rub them well together with a knife, when they will produce a strong transparent jelly; this is an old-fashioned vehicle, but in my opinion a very good one."

-Gumption, a slightly differing concoction known as "Gumption".
+Gumption, there is a slightly differing concoction known as "Gumption".
 An invention of Julius C. Ibettson, Gumption utilized all the basic ingredients except the turpentine.
-The Mastic resin was mechanically ground up into the linseed oil, a small amount of Lead Acetate was required and the yellowish opaque glop did form into a stiff jelly.
+The Mastic resin was mechanically ground up into the linseed oil, a small amount of Lead Acetate was required for the yellowish opaque glop to form into a stiff jelly.
 More oil was added until a favorite consistency was achieved.
-Some tests show Gumption to be a better lasting medium than Meguilp.
+Some tests show Gumption to be a better-lasting medium than Meguilp.

-Iv'e always said it made more sense to use lead acetate instead of lead oxide.
-I would rather have the clear sugar of lead or the white calcinated stannum oxide, like the Egyptians used. " target="_blank">
+I've always said it made more sense to use lead acetate instead of lead oxide.
+I would rather have the clear sugar of lead or the white calcined stannum oxide, like the Egyptians used.
+Anything but the deep purple of cobalt.
+Oil yellows but cobalt drier yellows much worse.

 Here's the setup.